webdevmahdi/webdevmahdi/README.md

 - 👋 Hi, I’m @webdevmahdi
 - 👀 I’m interested in Wev development
-- 🌱 I’m currently learning all about web development
+- 🌱 I’m currently learning all about os development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 go to: fiverr.com/mahdihasan560